liferay/liferay-docs/en/develop/reference/articles/200-breaking-changes.markdown

 [TOC levels=1-4]

 This document presents a chronological list of changes that break existing functionality, APIs, or contracts with third party Liferay developers or users.
 We try our best to minimize these disruptions, but sometimes they are unavoidable.

-The breaking changes covered in this article apply to both the commercial and open source versions of Liferay.

 Here are some of the types of changes documented in this file: